MohdRas/docker-beginner_to_pro/README.md

               - "user-defined" network is isolcated from all other networks ( default, none & host).
               - we can attach a network to a cotainer as part of the "docker run" command.
                   - docker run --net custom-isolated-network --it redis
-                  - from inside container, we can execute "ping google de" OR "ping HOST_MACHINE_IP_ADDRESS"
+                  - from inside container, we can execute "ping google.com" OR "ping HOST_MACHINE_IP_ADDRESS"
                   - but we cannot ping any IP address of the "default" bridge network due to isolation. ping 172.17.0.2 , won't work.
                   - we can also ping CONTAINER1 from CONTAINER2 or vice-versa.
 Both containers are attached to the same "user-defined" bridge network.
               - "docker network ls" command show all networks with details like NETWORK_ID, NAME, DRIVER & SCOPE